 Explosives may be used to breach a dike, levee, or dam.
 Bombs can be exploded ahead of troops or vehicles so rubble blocks a street.
 They can be used to block an underpass by demolishing the overhead bridge.
 In extremely violent confrontations, bombs placed in buildings may be timed to explode when troops or vehicles are near.
-Demolition charges can be buried in streets s and exploded as troops or vehicles pass over them. be forced toward troops to be set off by remote contrained toys have been loaded with explosives and used troops.
-Animals with explosives attached to their bodies can rol.
-Even harmless looking objects like cigarette lighters l. •
+Demolition charges can be buried in streets and exploded as troops or vehicles pass over them.
+Explosive-laden vehicles can be rolled or driven at troops.
+Animals with explosives attached to their bodies can be forced toward troops to be set off by remote control.
+Even harmless looking objects like cigarette lighters and toys have been loaded with explosives and used.